bookmarkmemo/privacy-policy/README.md

 - keep UI preferences;
 - annotate and save guide screenshots you create;
 - (Pro) export/import a local backup file you choose;
-- (Pro) verify your license with Lemon Squeezy.
+- (Pro) verify your license with Polar.

 We do **not** sell your data.
 We do **not** use it for advertising profiles.